Open a Bar – Ever have that daydream? The one where you walk into the bar and people smile and wave at you. One even stands up to give you a hug.

 Probably not the fun part, but drafting a bar business plan is absolutely fundamental for building a successful bar.

 - Preparedness – Opportunity to proactively address potential issues.
-Planning forces you to think through everything involved.
+Also, planning forces you to think through everything involved.

 - Raising funds & attracting partners – If you want other people’s money, they will more than likely need to see a business blueprint.
-It shows you’re serious and responsible.
+Moreover, it shows you’re serious and responsible.

 - Clarity and focus – Vision creates new businesses, but a nebulous dream must convert into a cohesive reality.
-Sticking to a plan paves a linear path.
+However, sticking to a plan paves a linear path.

 - Understand your customer base – Market research and knowing your consumer is imperative in the service industry.

 - Confidence – Once you’ve done all your homework, you’ll feel better about taking that leap.
-This plan is the map for your journey.
+However, this plan is the map for your journey.

 ● Executive Summary – A condensed version of the entire plan, it may include some enticement to raise interest in reading through.